 What does it take for a data science team to move from statistics and model design to actually delivering value within a corporate environment, where customers have very different backgrounds and requirements?

-Grigorios has more than two years experience as a data scientist in easyJet.
-He has applied machine learning and statistical techniques to tackle a big variety of business problems and drive profits and savings within the company.
-He enjoys working with customers and contributing to the evolution and growth of his team.
-He holds a PhD in Electronic and Electrical Engineering from Imperial College and has an interdisciplinary background in Bayesian modelling and parallel computing.
+Grigorios Mingas is a data scientist in easyJet, where he applies machine learning and statistical techniques to tackle a big variety of business problems and drive profits and savings.
+He enjoys working with customers and contributing to the evolution and growth of his team and has an interdisciplinary background in Bayesian modeling and parallel computing.
+Grigorios holds a PhD in electronic and electrical engineering from Imperial College.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?